mech/Notes/CSS/layout.md

 * [Learn CSS Layout](http://learnlayout.com/)

+Purpose of layouts:

+1. **Sequential Order**.
+What user want to do first, and next.
+Business goals.
+2. **Visual Hierarchy**.
+Guide the eye.
+Size, color, spacing, etc.
+3. **Associative Connection**.
+What goes with what?

 ## Flexible Layout

 Remember margins and padding calculate their value as a percentage of the PARENT element!
 Especially for nested container.

+* Percent: relative to the containing block.
+* Em: relative to the containing block's font size.

 Use of `min-width` and `max-width` common.